thinker89/docs_hub/project_market_mood/docs/terms_of_service_en.md

 ## 3. Paid App and Refunds
 - This app is sold as a one-time paid app.
 No in-app purchases or subscriptions are provided.
-- Refunds follow the policies of Google Play / Apple App Store and applicable local laws.
-The developer does not provide separate guarantees for refunds.
+- The refund policy follows the rules of Google Play / Apple App Store and applicable laws.

 ## 4. User Obligations
 - The app is provided for personal use only.
 - Users must not use the app for illegal purposes or disrupt its normal operation.
+- Unauthorized reproduction, modification, distribution, or reverse engineering of the app’s source code, images, or resources is prohibited.

 ## 5. Disclaimer
 - Data is sourced from public providers such as CNN Business and FRED.
 Delays, errors, or interruptions may occur.